 In addition to offering traditional houses, Smith has a variety of special-interest housing options, including food co-ops and apartments.
-Most are available only to sophomores, juniors and seniors; students from all classes may apply for a substance-free community in Chase House.
-Students must apply each year they wish to reside in one of the Special Interest houses.
+Students must apply each year they wish to reside in one of the Special-Interest houses.
+Information about the lottery is available on the Special-Interest Housing Lottery page.
+Students interested in recommending a new Special-Interest housing option should contact Residence Life.

 Room Draw 2023

-The online room draw process for the 2021–22 academic year will begin for special interest lottery participants on April 5 and conclude the week of April 19.
-The forms for regular room draw will be available on April 19 and close on April 30.
-Room draw will take place on May 26 for special interest lottery and regular room draw participants.
+The online room draw process for the 2022–23 academic year will take place from January 31-April 29, beginning with special interest lottery participants on January 31.
+Applications for all special interest lotteries will be available on January 31 and close on February 7.
+The forms for regular room draw will be available on February 28 and close on March 11.
+Room draw will take place on April 13 for both special interest lottery and regular room draw participants.
 Forms can be found in Residence Life Self Service.

 Like many residential colleges, Smith College offers affinity housing options to students who wish to live together in an intentional community guided by shared values, goals, and activities.

-During the 2019-20 academic year, following the recommendation of the Residential Experience Working Group, the college launched a two-year pilot program that designated Park Annex and Parsons Annex as affinity houses that cultivate and foster a sense of belonging for, respectively, students of color and Black students.
+During the 2019-20 academic year, following the recommendation of the Residential Experience Working Group, the college launched a two-year pilot program that designated Parsons Annex and Park Annex as affinity houses that cultivate and foster a sense of belonging for, respectively, Black students and other students of color.
+For the 2022-23 academic year, these affinity houses are available to all Smith students through our residence life housing application process.
+The application to live in an affinity house is available on your Self Service page.
+Information about the lottery is available on the Special-Interest Housing Lottery page.

-Any sophomore, junior or senior currently living on campus may apply to and be considered for affinity housing at Smith College.
 Applications neither request nor are judged by a student’s racial or ethnic identity.
-In accordance with federal and state law, housing at Smith College does not discriminate based on race, color or national origin.
+In accordance with federal and state law, housing at Smith College does not discriminate based on race, color, ethnicity or national origin.